Door-to-door Canvassing Guide - Forming a Team

 Canvassing teams come from different environments.
 Unemployed individuals, housewives, truck drivers, CEOs, and well-paid attorneys can make their contribution to a campaign.
 All these individuals forgo their discrepancies because of the common objective.
 They sacrifice their time and perhaps money to support their beliefs.
-This first type of a canvassing team can be called the “grassroots”.
+This first type of canvassing team can be called the “grassroots”.

 Secondly, there is another type of team that is employed and compensated by the candidates or their representatives.
 They receive money in exchange for door-to-door canvassing.
-Conversely, individuals receive their payment per day, per door addresses hit, or a fixed amount for the election cycle.
-In any case, let us call such teams the “freelancers”.
+Conversely, individuals receive their payment per day, per door address, hit, or a fixed amount for the election cycle.
+In any case, let us call such teams “freelancers”.

 Thirdly, another type of team is created when people with experience in canvassing employ college students to volunteer for them.
 This team will be the “apprentices”.

 All “grassroots”, “freelancers”, and “apprentices” (except for their leader) are comprised of an eager bunch of newbies who are genuinely keen on either the cause, the experience, or the reward.
-However, there are also teams that only consist of professional members who had practiced door-to-door canvassing for years as well as former elected officials.
+However, there are also teams that only consist of professional members who have practiced door-to-door canvassing for years as well as former elected officials.
 We will call this type of team the “pros”.

 Team Member Personalities

-Canvassing teams are characterized by the diversity of their members, therefore in each team different personalities can be observed.
+Canvassing teams are characterized by the diversity of their members, therefore in each team, different personalities can be observed.
 Ordinarily, every member has a specific role within a team, often defined by his or her temperament.
 We discuss only some aspects, while there may be more depending on the capacity and background of the team.